Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 Upon termination of this Commercial License:
 - all rights granted under this Commercial License revert to Licensor,
-- Licensee must cease all Commercial Use and destroy or disable all copies of the Software used under this Commercial License,
+- Licensee must immediately cease all Commercial Use and destroy or permanently disable all copies of the Software used under this Commercial License (including all backups, archives, and derivative works),
+- within thirty (30) days of termination, Licensee must provide Licensor with written certification signed by an authorized officer of Licensee confirming that all copies have been destroyed or disabled,
 - any continued Commercial Use without a valid license will constitute unlicensed use and violation of Licensor's copyright.

 Termination of this Commercial License does not terminate any rights Licensee may have under AGPL-3.0 for copies of the Software obtained and used solely under that license.

 ## 6. NO WARRANTY / LIMITATION OF LIABILITY

-THE SOFTWARE IS PROVIDED "AS IS," WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT.
+THE SOFTWARE IS PROVIDED "AS IS," WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, NON-INFRINGEMENT, UNINTERRUPTED USE, ERROR-FREE OPERATION, OR THAT THE SOFTWARE WILL MEET LICENSEE'S REQUIREMENTS.

 THE LICENSOR IS NOT LIABLE FOR ANY DAMAGES, INCLUDING BUT NOT LIMITED TO:
-LOSS OF PROFITS, MODELING ERRORS, DATA LOSS, BUSINESS INTERRUPTION, OR ANY CONSEQUENTIAL DAMAGES ARISING FROM USE OF THE SOFTWARE.
+LOSS OF PROFITS, MODELING ERRORS, DATA LOSS, BUSINESS INTERRUPTION, OR ANY CONSEQUENTIAL, INCIDENTAL, INDIRECT, SPECIAL, OR PUNITIVE DAMAGES ARISING FROM USE OF THE SOFTWARE.

 **Liability Cap:** IN NO EVENT WILL LICENSOR'S TOTAL AGGREGATE LIABILITY ARISING OUT OF OR RELATED TO THIS LICENSE EXCEED THE FEES PAID BY LICENSEE TO LICENSOR FOR THE SOFTWARE IN THE TWELVE (12) MONTHS PRECEDING THE EVENT GIVING RISE TO THE CLAIM.
+THE FOREGOING LIMITATION SHALL NOT APPLY TO: (i) LIABILITY ARISING FROM LICENSOR'S WILLFUL MISCONDUCT OR GROSS NEGLIGENCE, (ii) LICENSOR'S INDEMNIFICATION OBLIGATIONS (IF ANY), OR (iii) BREACH OF CONFIDENTIALITY OBLIGATIONS.

 ## 7. INDEMNITY